piquelab/sc_multiome/gwas/enloc_analysis/README.md

 We also run `2_summmary.R` R script to get the INTACT results, the file named `ALOFT_intact.txt`.
 Run INTACT under the `R version test_4.2.2`

+We replicated colocalization analysis using new response motif annotation in the folder `analysis_correct`.